Three (Sugababes album)

+The album generated four singles that charted in various parts of the world.
+Lead single "Hole in the Head" became the group's third UK number one single and marked the Sugababes' first release to top the US Dance Club Play chart.
+Follow-up "Too Lost in You" became a top ten success in the Netherlands, Norway, Switzerland and the United Kingdom, while "In the Middle" and "Caught in a Moment" both peaked at number eight on the UK Singles Chart.
+In further promotion of the album, Sugababes embarked on the Three Tour from March to April 2004.

 Background

 After releasing "Shape", the fourth and final single from their successful previous album Angels with Dirty Faces (2002), the group announced that they had gone back into the studio to start work on the next album with producers whom they worked with on the previous album such as Jony Rockstar and Xenomania.
 They went over to America to work with producers such as Linda Perry and Diane Warren, who wrote the ballad "Too Lost in You".
 They had also aimed to promote the new album in America.
 The girls co-wrote and recorded their own tracks on the new album—Keisha's being "Whatever Makes You Happy", Heidi's being "Sometimes", and Mutya's being "Maya", a song about her sister who died unexpectedly.
 The Sugababes later announced the lead single "Hole in the Head" and its release date of 13 October.
 The UK release was a special edition with two extra tracks, "Twisted" and "Buster".
 Initially, the digital download version offered by Woolworths in the UK accidentally contained an earlier demo version of "Whatever Makes You Happy" but the mistake was quickly rectified.
 On streaming services, an alternative version of "Whatever Makes You Happy" has replaced the original album version.